 Web scraping financial data is done widely around the globe today.
-With Python being a versatile language, it can be used for a wide variety of tasks, including web scraping.
+With Python being a versatile language, it can be used for a wide variety of tasks, including denial management services.

 In this blog post, we’ll scrape Yahoo Finance from the web using the Python programming language.